 #1 – Superstition holds that seeing the bride/groom beforehand is bad luck.
 However, many of my couples aren’t superstitious and we will photograph the formals beforehand so everyone can get to the reception quickly and start the party.
 If you do choose to have the formals beforehand, then we stage an “unveiling” of sorts where the bride & groom can lay eyes on each other, for the first time and have a private moment together.
 This moment makes for great photography and I’m always honored to be there with the happy couple.

-#1a – I have also photographed brides with family and bridesmaids along with grooms, their family and groomsmen separately so we get a large portion of that photography complete while maintaining the separation of the wedding couple.
+#1a – Many times we photograph brides with family, bridesmaids, etc along with grooms, their family and groomsmen separate from each other so we get a large portion of that photography complete while maintaining the separation of the wedding couple.
 This does save some time after the wedding ceremony but not as much as option 1.

-#2 – Wedding guests begin arriving up to 30 minutes before the wedding is scheduled to begin.
+#2 – Wedding guests usually begin arriving up to 45 minutes before the wedding is scheduled to begin.
 With this in mind, we need to have everyone ready for formal photography well before that time.
-Depending on the amount of groups we want, formals before the event will need to begin at least an hour before the ceremony so we can be sure to finish the photography before the wedding guests arrive.
+Depending on the amount of groups we have, formals before the event will need to begin at least an hour before the ceremony so we can be sure to finish the photography before the wedding guests arrive.

 Should I get ready at the church/venue or another location?

-Speaking from a wedding photography perspective, I want to document your wedding in best of possible locations.
-Most churches don’t have very elaborate or elegant facilities to get ready in, unfortunately.
-However, I would much rather have a comfortable and happy couple to work with than having them being stressed about losing time driving from one location to the next.
+Speaking from a wedding photography perspective, I want to document your wedding in meaningful locations.
+Most churches don’t have very elaborate or elegant facilities to get ready in, but if its meaningful, then it’s better then a blank hotel room.
+With that being said, I would much rather have a comfortable and happy couple to work with than having them being stressed about losing time driving from one location to the next.
 I’ve photographed wedding couples getting ready in closets (yes, a closet), hotel rooms, salons, and even bathrooms.
 You being comfortable and happy is of utmost importance on your wedding day so base your decision on that first.
 Your wedding photography will be that much better when you are happy!